Teaching Oral Reading Fluency

 - They are low prep and can be used year after year!
 Teacher win!

-I do mix in other fluency activities into my rotations, so they are only doing the fluency task cards about three days a week, but I have seen major growth in my students since I implemented them.
+I do mix in other fluency activities into my rotations.
+They are only doing the fluency task cards about three days a week.
+However, I have seen major growth in my students since I implemented them.
 Here’s how I use them:

-I also have a huge blog post about ways you can increase fluency, and it features ten different ways you can practice it in the classroom (primarily during centers rotations).
+I also have a huge blog post about ways you can increase fluency.
+It features ten different ways you can practice it in the classroom (primarily during centers rotations).
 Be sure to stop by that post to get even more ideas, too!
 There are some tried and true gems there, too!